tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 ### Creating a Profile Registration Template
 First, let's focus on creating a simple template that will provide the necessary HTML markup for displaying the `UserProfileForm` form fields.
 As we mentioned previously, we'll be keeping the `django-registration-redux` forms separate from the new profile registration form -- this new template will belong in the `rango` `templates` directory.
 Remember, we're not dealing with built-in Django models here -- we are dealing with the creation of an instance of a custom-made model.

-To start, create a new template in `templates/rango/` called `profile_registration.html`.
+Create a new template in `templates/rango/` called `profile_registration.html`.
 Within this new template, add in the following HTML markup and Django template code.

 {lang="html",linenos=on}
 	{% extends 'rango/base.html' %}